COA flags P5.6-B DepEd feeding program in 2023

 FEATURED STORIES

-In the DepEd regional offices of Metro Manila, Central Luzon and Northern Mindanao, the audit team found there were either unsanitary packaging, questionable expiry dates, or pests and molds on the bread meant for students.
+In the DepEd regional offices of Metro Manila, Central Luzon, and Northern Mindanao, the audit team found there were either unsanitary packaging, questionable expiry dates, or pests and molds on the bread meant for students.

 In particular, they noted that the DepEd office in Quezon City had root crops and fruits that were “not individually packed in cling wrap.”
-In addition, the weight of at least five food items purchased and distributed under the program were below their prescribed serving sizes.
+In addition, the weight of at least five food items purchased and distributed under the program was below their prescribed serving sizes.

 Article continues after this advertisement